tudurom/bsc-thesis/main.typ

 - All versions of `gc` can compile Go code for all the supported operating systems and CPU architectures without installing any additional software.
 This is very useful for testing.
-- Finally, `gc` has an oficially-endorsed tool to verify its reproducibility, named `gorebuild`, itself written in Go.
+- Finally, `gc` has tool to verify its reproducibility named `gorebuild`, itself written in Go and endorsed by the Go project.
   Coincidentally, this will serve as the verification tool $frak(R)$, as defined in @rqs_and_scope.

 For the experiments outlined in this work, I used version `1.22.3` of `gc`,